 - Calculus I or Statistics:

-statistics taught by a math or physics department.
+- Three semester hours of calculus or statistics taught by a math or physics department.

 - Business Calculus or any